-Why Stephen A. Smith Blames LeBron James For Kevin Durant Signing With Warriors
+Why Stephen A. Smith Blames LeBron James For Kevin Durant Joining Warriors

 LeBron James most certainly can’t be blamed for J.R.
-Smith’s Game 1 blunder in the NBA Finals.
+Smith’s blunder in Game 1 in the NBA Finals.

 But what can the Cleveland Cavaliers forward be blamed for?
-ESPN’s Stephen A. Smith said on Tuesday’s episode of “First Take” that James is responsible for Kevin Durant signing with the Golden State Warriors.
+ESPN’s Stephen A. Smith said on Tuesday’s episode of “First Take” that James is responsible for Kevin Durant signing with the Golden State Warriors two summers ago.

 It’s an interesting take, but Smith has an explanation: